-After you get through the first week, typically the hardest for most, you should have only minimal discomfort and improve each day.
+After you get through the first week, typically the hardest for most, you should have only minimal discomfort and should gradually improve each day.
 You can ease back into some light exercise and resume some normal activities.
 You will still not be ready to go jogging or engage in any activities that are considered strenuous or “jarring’.

 If your job is labor-intensive, you should not return to work until you are cleared to do so by your surgeon.
 You should be eating small but frequent meals consisting of healthy foods that promote healing as well as staying properly hydrated.

 You will most likely have a follow-up appointment during this time and should be feeling like yourself again.
 Your surgeon will discuss your healing progression with you and may clear you to participate in certain or all activities or to return to work.

 Most women can resume all their normal activities after about two months.